travis-ci/docs-travis-ci-com/user/languages/python.md

 ## Specifying Python versions

-Specify python versions using the `python` key.
+Specify Python versions using the `python` key.
 As we update the Python build images, aliases like `3.6` will point to different exact versions or patch levels.